- 12 shares

 “Tireless innovator in new product development, strategic planning, marketing, and commercialization, envisioning opportunity where others see complexity.”

-Your elevator pitch, or “Tell me about yourself” response – if you can’t tell people exactly what you have to offer and what you want (what type of job in what geographical location and industry) they won’t be able to help you reach your career goals.
+Your elevator pitch, or “Tell me about yourself” response.
+You need to be able to tell people exactly what you have to offer and what you want.
+Otherwise, they won’t be able to help you reach your career goals.
 Here’s an example using the same job seeker as above:

-“I’m a tireless innovator in new product development, strategic planning, marketing, and commercialization for the medical devices industry.
+“People say I’m a tireless innovator.
+My expertise is in new product development, strategic planning, marketing, and commercialization for the medical devices industry.
 I’m seeking a senior-level marketing position in the [geographic location] area.
 Two of the companies I’m targeting are [name of company] and [name of company].”

 With the above items under your belt, you’re ready to start networking your way into opportunities at your target companies.

 There are many strong sites you can leverage to build your brand online.
 These are places where executive recruiters and hiring decision makers hang out, and search for good-fit candidates.
 Here are just a few of the best ones: